imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-03-Getting-Started-With-JavaScript/questions.md

 	console.log(sub5(2));  // 3

-And that's what closures do.
-They basically ensure that functions have access to variables by keeping a reference to those variables.
+And that's what closures do, they basically ensure that these inner functions have access to variables from their parent functions by keeping a reference to those variables.

 ####Question 7